chalatz/tours/pages/info/about.md

     caption: Nicholas and Michael helped Matt Barrett (the Greece Travel Expert) to explore Rhodes island for his Greece Travel Guide
   - image:
-      thumb: "./img/pages/about/3-thumb.jpg"
-      href: "./img/pages/about/3.jpg"
-      alt: Nicholas with Aron Hasson, the man who spearheaded the movement to preserve a vital part of history of Rhodes.
-      is_link: false
-    caption: Nicholas with <strong>Aron Hasson</strong>, the man who spearheaded the movement to preserve a vital part of history of Rhodes.
-  - image:
       thumb: "./img/pages/about/4-thumb.jpg"
       href: "./img/pages/about/4.jpg"
       alt: Nicholas helped Winston and Gail Ramsay to find the locations where the